Building Leaders Who Stay Clear Under Pressure

 Outcomes:

-Assess their current manager and leadership programs through a nervous-system lens, spotting where stress, overload, and dysregulation undermine learning and identifying 2–3 opportunities to add simple somatic support.
+You will have tools assess your current manager and leadership programs through a nervous-system lens, spotting where stress, overload, and dysregulation undermine learning and growth.

-Apply a practical Somatic Toolkit in their work: using 2–3 simple practices leaders can apply in 60 seconds (e.g., slow down → sense → name) in 1:1 conversations, trainings, and manager programs to help leaders move from overwhelm to clarity.
+Participants will learn how to apply a practical Somatic Toolkit in their work: using 2–3 simple practices leaders can apply in 60 seconds (e.g., slow down → sense → name) in 1:1 conversations, trainings, and manager programs.

 Practice nervous-system awareness on themselves: reliably noticing signs of regulation, dysregulation, or reactivity, and using a simple self-regulation routine before high-stakes decisions, conversations, or facilitation moments.